wp-plugins/custom-field-images/readme.txt

 == Description ==

+**This plugin is retired.
+Please use [Post Thumbnails](http://markjaquith.wordpress.com/2009/12/23/new-in-wordpress-2-9-post-thumbnail-images/) instead.**

 Custom Field Images provides a flexible way to associate an image to a post and display it anywhere on your site.

 **Easily insert image data**